 You must meet specific qualifications to get workers’ compensation benefits in Georgia.
 These include:

-- Being an employee (instead of an independent contractor or consultant) of the employer – most people who work for Lowe’s are hired as employees
+- Be an employee of the employer instead of an independent contractor or consultant.
+Most people who work for Lowe’s are hired as employees

-- The employer must carry workers’ compensation insurance (most employers are required by law to carry this insurance, and Lowe’s is definitely required to have workers’ compensation insurance)
+- Most employers are required by law to carry workers’ compensation insurance, and Lowe’s is definitely one of the companies that are required to have workers’ compensation insurance for their employees.

-- You were hurt at work or while doing work activities or you contracted an illness because of work
+- You got hurt at work or while doing work activities or you contracted an illness because of work

 Because Lowe’s is a home improvement store, many of its employees are required to lift and carry heavy objects on a regular basis.
 That type of activity frequently leads to strains that can have long-term adverse effects on your life and may even inhibit your ability to work on the future.